ericelliott/rfx/README.md

 ### The `type` Parameter

-The `type` parameter expects an rtype parameter, which can be represented in many different forms, including standard JS literal notations.
+The `type` parameter expects an `rtype` interface, which comes in many different forms, including standard JS literal notations.

 It can also take a `predicate` function: